-To be fair, sometimes these revelations are legitimate: there are plenty of ex-Scientologists who seem to tell a consistent tale of what they saw on the inside.
+To be fair, sometimes these revelations are legitimate: there are plenty of ex-Scientologists who seem to tell a consistent tale of what they saw on the inside (I recommend this one).
 Some Jehovah’s Witnesses, KKK members, the same.
 There is a documentary I saw recently that argued that kids in a Christian “tough love” program were being physically and psychologically abused.
 And sometimes “unnamed sources” in high places leak information to the media.

 There is a psychological side to this, which I explored here, that some people rewrite their history in order to erase the fact that they have lived very ordinary lives.
 I quote:

 After the sinking of the Titanic, newspapers discovered a strange trend: there were individuals who were stepping up, claiming to be Titanic survivors, going so far as to tell details of which lifeboat they were in and what clothes they wore and how the ship looked when it went under the sea.
 But when investigated, many of them had not been on the ship, were nowhere near the sea at the time, and some had never crossed the ocean at all.
 Some of these fakers were looking for money and fame; but others seem to have been swept up in their own fantasies, creating a story about their survival that became part of their personality.
 In the same way, at least one person claimed to have escaped the WTC attack on 9-11 and that her beloved fiance had been killed when the other tower fell.
 She became a celebrity survivor – until it was discovered she was not in New York at the time, but in Spain.
 Her story is told in the fascinating documentary “The Woman Who Wasn’t There”.